MichaelRostom2/MichaelRostom2/README.md

 ### Hi there 👋, I'm Michael

 I am an aspiring Computer Science student.
-I am intereseted in software development and AI.
+I am have a passion for software engineering and systems.

+Driven and results-oriented computer science student with a passion for software engineering and systems.
+I have a strong foundation in various programming languages and frameworks, gained through a rigorous curriculum at Brown University.
+Seeking to apply my technical skills and problem-solving abilities to a challenging and innovative role in the tech industry.

 <!--